Journal of Speech Language and Hearing Research

 Since Specialization

-This network shows the specialization of papers published in Journal of Speech Language and Hearing Research.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Journal of Speech Language and Hearing Research.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Journal of Speech Language and Hearing Research.

 Countries where authors publish in Journal of Speech Language and Hearing Research